coursemaster44/Section-7/README.md

 - Click on Create role

 **Step 4.Goto Step 2 and give service role**
-- select node-app-code-deploy-service-role
+- Refresh and Select node-app-code-deploy-service-role

 **Step 5.In Deployment type choose - In-Place**

 **Step 6.Select Amazon Ec2 instances in Environment configuration**
-- In tags select key - Name and value - node-server
+- In tags select as following
+  - key - Name
+  - value - node-server
+See the 1 Matching instance for above tags

 **Step 7.
 Agent configuration with AWS Systems Manager**
 - Never